Biggest Student Loan Mistakes

 Thinking You Don’t Have a Choice

 Borrowing money to get into university has become so widespread that many people come to assume that it is an inevitable part of the process.
-While 60 percent of students do (that’s around 12 million of the 20 million students who attend college in a given year, according to the Chronicle of Higher Education), the fact that 40 percent of students – roughly 8 million people – don’t borrow money implies that borrowing money is not a mandatory step in the ordeal of paying for college.
+While 60 percent of students do (that’s around 12 million of the 20 million students who attend college in a given year, according to American Student Assistance), the fact that 40 percent of students – roughly 8 million people – don’t borrow money implies that borrowing money is not a mandatory step in the ordeal of paying for college.
 It’s not, and many people make the mistake of thinking that they have to borrow money to afford college.

 The truth of the matter is that there are a number of alternatives at your disposal if you don’t want to find yourself paying off loans for years after graduating.
 For example, you could: